Vimutai/Energy-Churn-Prediction-Project/README.md

 ## ✅ Project Outcomes

-- Produced a structured and ready-to-use dataset for analysis
+- Produced a clean, structured dataset from raw customer data
-- Discovered trends in customer behavior and pricing
+- Built and evaluated a **Random Forest classifier** achieving ~90% accuracy
-- Trained a **Random Forest model** with ~85% accuracy on churn prediction
+- Identified key churn drivers using data exploration and model insights
-- Delivered insight-driven recommendations for reducing churn
+- Generated visual summaries and a predictive model for strategic business use

 ---